-Keen to see parts of Japan she hadn’t seen before, Hannah hired a car and set off on a road trip to northern Honshu.
+Keen to see parts of Japan he hadn’t seen before, Robin hired a car and set off on a road trip to northern Honshu.
 Driving in Japan couldn’t be simpler, especially for British tourists as Japan also drives on the left side of the road!

 Summer isn’t everyone’s first choice of season to visit Japan.
 It’s true that it’s very hot and humid, especially in popular tourist regions like Tokyo and Kyoto, and Kyushu Island is especially hot with temperatures regularly nearing 40 C in August.
 With this in mind, I decided to spend some time further north, in search of both new experiences and cooler temperatures!

 In early August I left Tokyo on the bullet train and arrived in Sendai, where I collected my hire car.
 For driving in Japan, you need to obtain an International Driving Permit prior to arriving.
 In general, speed limits in Japan are low, and driving is relatively easy (no roundabouts!).
 I had planned an ambitious route, driving from Sendai all the way north to Aomori, but travelling via toll roads meant that the journey was a smooth and relatively swift one.